Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Utility Experiments

-\paragraph{Number of Plain Tokens.} We study the effect of using diverse plain tokens in the privatized token reconstruction task.
+\paragraph{Number of Plain Tokens} We study the effect of using diverse plain tokens in the privatized token reconstruction task.
 We first construct a set of plain tokens with the same length.
-Then during training, for each training input, we randomly choose plain tokens and prepend the plain tokens to the input.
-From Figure~\ref{fig:ptok_num}, we found that using more plain tokens during training slightly improves the performance on SST-2.
+Then, during training, for each training input, we randomly choose plain tokens and prepend them to the input.
+From Figure~\ref{fig:plain_token_effect}~(a), we find that using more plain tokens during training slightly improves performance on SST-2.
 However, using one plain token during privatized token reconstruction suffices to improve the performance of the LLM on downstream tasks.

-\paragraph{Length of Plain Tokens.} We study the effect of using plain tokens with different lengths.
+\paragraph{Length of Plain Tokens} We study the effect of using plain tokens with different lengths.
 Intuitively, the LLM needs to learn better representations to reconstruct longer plain tokens.
-Therefore using longer plain tokens may benefit the corresponding performance on downstream tasks.
-As shown in Figure~\ref{fig:ptok_len}, we found that the results coincide with our intuition.
-Using longer plain tokens performs significantly better than using shorter plain tokens.
+Therefore, using longer plain tokens may benefit the corresponding performance on downstream tasks.
+As shown in Figure~\ref{fig:plain_token_effect}~(b), we find that the results match our intuition: using longer plain tokens performs significantly better than using shorter plain tokens.
+To verify that the performance improvement on downstream tasks does not result from the addition of plain tokens, we conduct an ablation study on \texttt{Qwen2.5-3B} by incorporating plain tokens during \textsc{prefix-tuning} without introducing the reconstruction objective.
+As shown in Table~\ref{tab:plain_effect_compare}, adding plain tokens during training without the reconstruction objective performs significantly worse than \textsc{rapt}, and even underperforms the variant that does not include plain tokens (equivalent to ``$+$Privatization'' in Table~\ref{tab:main_exp_llms}).
+These results confirm that the plain token reconstruction is essential for achieving improved performance.

-\paragraph{Reconstruction Head.} We study the hidden size and vocabulary size of the reconstruction head.
-Figure~\ref{fig:rec_size} and ~\ref{fig:rec_vocab} show the results.
+\paragraph{Reconstruction Head} We study the hidden size and vocabulary size of the reconstruction head.
+Figure~\ref{fig:plain_token_effect}~(c) shows the results.
 Using a larger hidden size generally performs better but introduces more parameters during training.
 As for the vocabulary size, we found it is necessary to use a moderately large vocabulary.
 A small vocabulary makes the prediction of plain tokens much easier, therefore degrading the benefits of privatized token reconstruction task.